-For 30+ years, we’ve created comprehensive solutions for homeowners and management teams burdened with faulty water systems.
-We’ve repiped more than 20,000+ occupied residencies, adding up to more than 10 million lineal feet of PEX A and He-PEX pipe – and counting.
+For 30+ years, Replumb Specialties Inc. has created comprehensive solutions for homeowners and management teams burdened with faulty water systems.
+We have Replumbed / repiped more than 20,000 occupied homes, condominiums, apartments, and hotels with more than 10 million lineal feet of PEX A and He-PEX pipe – and counting.

 From Permits, To Repipe, To Paint

-Every part of every project is taken care of in-house, by our own employees.
+Every part of every project is taken care of by our own employees.
 We eliminate subcontractors to provide unmatched quality control and a seamless end-to-end experience for our clientele.
-Since we control the whole process, we can ensure each step of our process is always a step in the right direction.
+Since we control the whole process, we can ensure each step of the process is always a step in the right direction.
 From permits, to plumbing, to paint.